A vigorous woody climber growing to 6 metres high or more, forming a dense low groundcover or midstorey cover.

 Usually found in moist sheltered sites, rainforest margins and wet sclerophyll forests.

-Leaves mostly ternate (a compound leaf of 3 leaflets) (or simple leaves on juvenile plants) which each leaf/leaflet to 100 mm long and to 45 mm wide, ovate in shape.
-Margins with few to many teeth or occasionally entire, if teeth numerous then spaced approximately evenly around margins.
+Clematis spp. can have simple or compound leaves arranged oppositely.
+In this species, leaves are compound and mostly trifoliolate (or simple leaves on juvenile plants); with each leaflet to 100 mm long and to 45 mm wide, ovate in shape and with margins with few to many teeth or occasionally entire; if teeth numerous then spaced approximately evenly around margins.

-Flowering is in spring to early summer, and is a mass display of attractive white- to cream star-shaped (4-sepaled flowers, petals are absent).
+Clematis spp. have flowers with 4 obvious sepals with absent or minute petals, usually with many stamens.
+In this species, flowering is in spring to early summer, and is a mass display of attractive white to cream star-shaped (4-sepaled flowers, petals are absent).
 The flowers are borne in short panicles with each flower up to 70 mm diameter.
-Flowers are either male or female with flowers occurring on separate plants (dioecious).
+Flowers are either male or female.
 Plants have to outcross with pollen movement most likely facilitated by insects.

-The fruits are achenes (fruits common in the unrelated daisy family, with a very thin coat) and are produced in fluffy-like heads (somewhat resembling a dandelion head) as each achene has a plume-like attachment of hairs (hence the common name of Old Man’s Beard)
+The fruits are achenes (a fruit type common in the unrelated daisy family, with a very thin coat) and are produced in fluffy-like heads (somewhat resembling a dandelion head) as each achene has a plume-like attachment of hairs (hence the common name of Old Man’s Beard).

-Is a popular and hardy garden plant.
+This is a popular and hardy garden plant.
 It prefers a semi-shaded or shaded position and cool deep soils and will withstand heavy pruning.
-It is a vigorous climber and may become a problem by smothering other plants.
-Especially in small gardens.
+It is a vigorous climber and may become a problem by smothering other plants, especially in small gardens.
 It grows very readily once established, especially on sandy or loam soils.
 It can grow well on any fence where there are gaps between palings or uprights (eg: pickett fences), or a trellis.